carrot-u/assignments-2019/README.md

 You will be turning in assignments by using Git, creating Pull Requests, and merging them into this repo.

 Let's go over what that means.
 All `code` examples are things to type in to the command line.
+Make sure to change the branch name from `dave-` to a unique string of your own so you won't create the same branch as someone else.

 ## First Time You Do This On A Computer

 Clone the repo to your local machine.
-Navigate to a directory that you want to keep this repo.
+Navigate to a directory where you want to keep this repo.
 Running this command will create a new directory called `assignments-2019` in that directory.

 ```
 git clone https://github.com/carrot-u/assignments-2019